> Creating ISO images

 installed in the live image.
 The second is those packages shipped in the

-overlays without hauling them over the network.
+at install time without hauling the packages over the network.

 The starting list of installed packages is the core-tribblix